I may get paid commission for purchases made after clicking a link in this post.

-For example, on Productive Blogging I have 6 main categories Start a Blog, Blog Content, Grow Your Blog, Email Marketing, Monetise Your Blog and Productivity Tips.
+For example, on Productive Blogging I have 6 main categories Start a Blog, Blog Content, Grow Your Blog, Email Marketing, Monetize Your Blog and Productivity Tips.
 This blog post is part of the main category ‘Grow Your Blog’, I then have a sub category to ‘Grow Your Blog’ which is ‘Seo Tips’.
 This helps my readers easily find more SEO tips and / or more ways to grow their blogs.

-Your categories should ideally be displayed on your menu bar, so readers can see at a glance what topics you cover on your blog.
+All your main categories should ideally be displayed on your menu bar, so readers can see at a glance what topics you cover on your blog.

 Tags are a way of linking content which is in different categories but has a topic in common.
 For example, I might want to link all my posts which mention the Yoast SEO plugin or all my posts which mention affiliate links.
-You should use tags sparingly, and for the express purpose of joining related content.
+You should use tags sparingly, and for the express purpose of grouping together related content.

 Unfortunately, most bloggers (myself included!!), can get a bit ‘tag happy’ and create way too many tags!
 Make sure you regularly go in and ‘audit’ your tags to ensure they all serve a purpose!